 Angela Taylor is SCT’s Chief Executive Office (CEO), and Founder.
 She has a Bachelor of Arts degree, her Post Baccalaureate in Education, focusing on inclusion and counselling, and a Masters in Disability Studies.
 She currently is completing her PhD in Education at the University of Manitoba, focusing on effective care as defined by the neurodivergent.

-Angela has over 25 years of extensive experience with youth with various neurological differences, including trauma and autism.
+Angela has over 27 years of extensive experience with youth with various neurological differences, including trauma and autism.
 Throughout her career she has gathered valuable experiences through working with families with the Manitoba Government, caring for youth and children, working as a Clinical Case Manager, and volunteering over 20,000 hours with agencies in Winnipeg and British Columbia.
 She has won numerous awards for her work, including the Manitoba Heroes award (2019) and the CTV Mental Health Champion Award (2020).

-Angela is a mother to 4 children, and celebrates psychological, cognitive and neurological differences within her family.
+Angela is a mother to 6, and celebrates psychological, cognitive and neurological differences within her family.
 She says her children have been her best teacher, and support her to learn about how each of us need additional support at different times in our lives, to use our gifts and talents to grow.

 Her ability to understand the neurodivergent comes from her lived experience, and her passion to learn and grow with her community while seeing strengths in others, and adapting the environment to invite the community to thrive.
 She supports multiple social service teams throughout Canada, including specializing in expression of distress through violence of youth to family.